codewithharshil04/Sellora/README.md

 ## Module Descriptions

-### Sellora
+### Sellora (Client)

-The main customer application for end users to interact with the Sellora platform.
+The main client-facing app.
+Users can sign up, browse service categories, view service details, submit project briefs, complete payments, and manage their profile and active projects.

+### SelloraPartner (Freelancer)

+The freelancer-facing app.
+Freelancers onboard, set up their profile, add and manage services, and track their project pages through a dashboard.

 ### SelloraAdmin

-Administrative interface for system administrators to manage users, orders, and platform settings.
+Administrative interface for system administrators to manage users, orders, and platform settings across the Sellora ecosystem.

-### SelloraPartner
-Partner application for business collaborators to manage their partnerships and interactions within the Sellora ecosystem.

 ## Development